ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 ```

 The Quiz moand stack includes ErrorT, which means that any time we run a
-computation in the Quiz monad (the first two lines in the *do* block), the value
+computation in the Quiz monad (in this case, the first two lines in the *do*
-returned may be either an error or a valid value.
-There's no need for altering
+block), the value returned may be either an error or a valid value.
+There's no
-the flow of the program or having a long series of conditionals, because the
+need to alter the flow of the program or nest a long series of conditionals,
-types extracted from Quiz computations already carry that notion of failure
+because the types extracted from Quiz computations already carry that notion of
+failure with them.
+If the nextAssociation function is unsuccessful (i.e. it
+returns ErrorT's Left case), then the playRound line will not be evaluated, and
+the entire block will evaluate to that Left case.

-with them.
-The function that runs the game can then inspect the final value and
+The function that runs the game can then pattern match on the final value to
-handle it appropriately:
+differentiate the two cases:

 ```haskell
 runGame :: Registry -> IO ()